In this guide, we'll take you through the process of how to activate and use Siri on the iPhone and iPad.

 - Once Siri is activated, ask a question or ask Siri to perform a task such as emailing or texting.
 Siri will automatically detect when you have stopped speaking, but you can optionally press the microphone icon to show you have finished your question or request.

 - On the iPhone X or later, if you need to speak for longer, hold the button until you have finished talking, then Siri will stop listening.

-Saying “Hey Siri”
+How to use "Hey Siri"

 Hey Siri, how warm is it going to be today?

-Hey Siri, send an email to my Dad
+Hey Siri, send an email to my Dad.

 Hey Siri, where is the nearest park?

-Check out our quick start guide, which features a list of the most popular Siri commands for beginners.
+Have a look at our quick start guide, which features a list of the most popular Siri commands for beginners.

-How to close Siri on all devices
+How to close Siri on your iPhone and iPad

-So once the Siri icon has appeared, how can it be dismissed?
+So, once the Siri icon has appeared, how can it be dismissed?